This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-Medical negligence before, during, and after birth can lead to lifelong consequences for victims.
-Fortunately, birth injuries caused by medical negligence doesn’t always lead to a child developing cerebral palsy, but if it does, parents should not have to pay for the overwhelming medical expenses alone.
+Medical negligence before, during, and after birth, can lead to lifelong consequences for victims.
+Fortunately, birth injuries caused by medical negligence doesn’t always lead to a child developing cerebral palsy.
+Still, if it does, parents should not have to pay for the overwhelming medical expenses alone.

 Delayed C-Section Lawsuit Leads to Successful Settlement for Boy with Cerebral Palsy

 In 2015, the parents of Maverick Ramseyer sued Silverton Hospital after claiming physicians failed to schedule and carry out a C-section in time.
 Maverick’s mother, Elizabeth, said she chose the hospital, around an hour away from Portland, because it was homey and “quaint,” according to USA Today.

 “I liked how quaint the birthing center was,” Elizabeth said.
 “I heard they send you home with lasagna and give you back massages.
 They made it sound like a spa.”

 Years before the cerebral palsy lawsuit, in December 2007, Elizabeth made her way to the hospital.
 After she was admitted, physicians administered labor-inducing drugs, as she was going on two weeks past her due date.

 Yet, for around 11 hours after, nothing happened, and the medical staff continued to administer the medication.

 At some point, the medical staff asked Elizabeth to start pushing, but the little boy’s head wasn’t appropriately positioned in the mom’s cervix.
 This caused Maverick’s heart rate to drop for at least six minutes.

 Ultimately, the physician ordered an emergency C-section, but by that time, the baby was already in distress.

 When Maverick was born, he had fecal matter in his lungs and nostrils.
 Unable to breathe, the physician placed an oxygen bag and face mask on Maverick before attempting to clear his airways.